Tonix Pharmaceuticals: Horsepox Platform, Monkeypox and Smallpox

 In July 2017 the news division of the journal, Science, reported that Tonix had sponsored research and collaborating with scientists at the University of Alberta, David Evans and Ryan Noyce, and that the work had led to the generation of an extinct horsepox virus using synthetic biology—the lab had bought pieces of DNA from a reagent company and had built the horsepox genome with them.
 This invention was licensed to Tonix and Tonix announced that it intended to further develop it into a smallpox vaccine, TNX-801, which is a biodefense business model.
 The research was published in 2018.
 In December 2020, Tonix announced that independent researchers reported 99.7% colinear identity between a circa 1860 U.S. smallpox vaccine and horsepox virus.
 Tonix's TNX-801 is a preclinical horsepox-based live virus vaccine being developed as a potential vaccine to prevent smallpox and monkeypox.
 Tonix's TNX-801 is also the vector on which Tonix's COVID-19 experimental vaccine is based.

-The United States Patent and Trademark Office (USTPO) issued Tonix Pharmaceuticals U.S. Patent No. 11, 345, 896, entitled “Synthetic Chimeric Poxviruses” in May 2022.
+The United States Patent and Trademark Office (USTPO) issued Tonix Pharmaceuticals U.S. Patent No. 11, 345, 896, entitled "Synthetic Chimeric Poxviruses" in May 2022.
 This patent applies to synthetic horsepox virus, the basis for the Company's TNX-801 vaccine and Recombinant Pox Virus (PRV) platform, and is anticipated to grant Tonix with U.S. market exclusivity until 2037.
 Upon a global surge of Monkeypox cases, the Kenya Medical Research Institute (KE\MRI) and Tonix Pharmaceuticals announced a research collaboration to develop TNX-801 as a vaccine to protect against monkeypox and smallpox in July 2022.
 The Phase 1 clinical study is awaiting regulatory approval in Kenya.

+In preclinical studies, TNX‑801—a single‑dose, recombinant horsepox live‑virus vaccine—demonstrated durable protection against mpox and rabbitpox in animal models, including those with compromised immune systems.

+It is up to 100,000‑fold less virulent than live smallpox vaccine strains.

+Notably, subcutaneous administration provided protection equivalent to traditional percutaneous delivery, informing clinical administration strategy.